-1. Hybrid IT infrastructure and its challenges
+1. Hybrid IT Infrastructure

-More and more companies are aiming for a hybrid IT infrastructure that combines on premise software with SaaS applications.
+More and more companies are aiming for a hybrid IT infrastructure that combines on-premise software with SaaS applications.
 However, integrating SaaS with your existing IT infrastructure can become the biggest hurdle.
 Though public cloud services bring a lot of benefits, failure to integrate SaaS tools with existing IT tools and software can negate its benefits.
 In order to facilitate this cloud integration, SaaS providers and your IT staff need to work closely together.

 The challenge here is that the IT department has to ensure that they have taken the necessary care to integrate SaaS tools with your existing IT tools.
 Many cloud consulting companies help smoothen this process with the help of connectors and adaptors that help integrate traditional applications with SaaS.
 However, despite all the connectors, there are certain areas where integration becomes difficult and challenging for the IT personnel.
 Consider hiring an experienced cloud consulting firm to ensure seamless integration and begin your digital transformation journey.

-2. Access challenges
+2. Access Control

-3. Cost of integration
+3. Cost of Integration

-4. Time constraints
+4. Time Constraints

 These are some of the typical challenges that arise during SaaS integration.
 If SaaS integration is carried out properly, you will never have security issues, all your data will be automatically updated and changes in one system will be carried to other systems.
 You can overcome all these challenges to a great extent and turn them into opportunities with the help of cloud consulting services that offer SaaS and cloud integration.